-Importing SysEx Data
+Importing SysEx And Tape Data

-You can import an EX-800 / Poly-800 Mark II MIDI System Exclusive data file by clicking "Load SysEx..." in the Options Menu (see below).
-You have two options:
+You can import a Poly-800/EX-800/Poly-800 Mark II tape dump (WAV) or MIDI System Exclusive (SYX) data file by clicking "Load SysEx/Tape..." in the Options Menu (see below; be aware that the orginal Poly-800 Mark I does not feature MIDI System Exclusive data export).
+You have following options:

-• Load SysEx Bank Data
+Load SysEx Bank Data

-This will import the whole bank of 64 programs.
+Imports the whole bank of 64 programs from a SYX file.
 The programs will automatically be set to Poly-800 MODE.
-Note that if you chose a Poly-800 Mark II SysEx file, the Mark II specific settings for delay and EQ will be ignored.

-• Load SysEx Sequence
+Load SysEx Sequence